lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 <button>&#x2318;&#x238B;</button> <img valign=middle src="images/img_gear.png"><br>
 ![](images/img_gear_menu.png)

-The Gear Action Menu provides some additional commands:
+The "Gear Action Menu" provides some additional commands:

 #### Update Descriptions / Update (x missing) ####

 This command updates the local copy of descriptions for all svn repositories.
 It is recommended to update this copy regularly in order to be up-to-date.
 The underlying script will only recognize if a new bundle was added but **not** if the description of an already existing bundle was changed meanwhile.

-If some descriptions are not found in the local copy of the descriptions the name of that command will be changed to "Update (x missing)" indicating that x descriptions are missing.
+If some descriptions are not found in the local copy of the descriptions the name of that command will be changed into "Update (x missing)" indicating that x descriptions are missing.

 #### Rescan Bundle List ####